metamn/inu-v2-a/README.md

 ## Difficulties

 - Getting around the ecosystem / co-location.
 There are many opinions, contradictory opinions, inexperienced-but-loud opinions ... hard to find the right way.
 The same was true for rails/ruby.
+True sources / best practices: CRA, Dan Abramow, RWieruch

 Ex.: https://dev.to/anssamghezala/you-don-t-have-to-use-redux-32a6 from the 'official' react newsletter #190 vs. https://www.robinwieruch.de/redux-vs-usereducer/